Constitution of the Professional Historians’ Association of New Zealand/Aotearoa Incorporated

 9. Method of voting

-- The Constitution and Rules may be altered, added to, or rescinded by resolution at the Annual General Meeting, or at an Extraordinary General Meeting.
+a.
+The Constitution may be altered, added to, or rescinded by resolution at the Annual General Meeting, or at an Extraordinary General Meeting.
 Any such motion to alter, add to or rescind shall be notified to the Secretary no less than two months before the meeting and must be set out on the Agenda for the meeting concerned.

-- An amendment to the Constitution may be made by a two-thirds majority of financial members attending the Annual General Meeting or an Extraordinary General Meeting provided that no amendment shall be permitted if it in any way affects the non-profit status of the Association.
+b.
+An amendment to the Constitution may be made by a two-thirds majority of financial members voting at the Annual General Meeting or an Extraordinary General Meeting provided that no amendment shall be permitted if it in any way affects the non-profit status of the Association.
+The Committee shall ensure that all members, including those unable to attend the meeting in person, shall be able to vote on proposed amendments to the Constitution.

 11. Control of funds

-- Any two of the Treasurer, President or Secretary shall be given signing authority to operate the Association's bank accounts and investments.
+d.
+Any three Committee members, one of whom must be the Treasurer, shall be given signing authority to operate the Association’s bank accounts and investments.

 The Secretary shall have control of the Common Seal of the Association and shall use it only on official Association documents.